How to Make a Tie-Dye Cake. (and Cupcakes!)

-Tie-Dye Cakes, Rainbow Cakes, Swirly Color Cakes.
-I love them all.
+Tie-Dye Cakes, Rainbow Cakes, Swirly Color Cakes, whatever you want to call them… I love them all!
+And they are super easy to make, too.

 Happy 4th of July, America!

-*You can do this with box cake mix.
+*You may absolutely make this tie-dye cake a with box cake mix.
 However, why use a box when my homemade vanilla cake recipe is just as easy?
-Trust me.
+I promise.
+You’ll be thankful!

 How to Make a Tie-Dye Cake